boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-sconepro-rate-policy-discovery.md

 Network slicing is considered by 3GPP for 5G {{TS-23.501}} (an equivalent can be achieved in 4G by configuring QFI values), by IETF {{RFC9543}} for transport networks, and by BBF {{TR-470}} for wireline access.
 A realization model in transport networks is detailed in {{?I-D.ietf-teas-5g-ns-ip-mpls}}.

 L4S {{L4S}} can be used for the realization of a network slice.
-Network slices properties (e.g., throughput) can be retrieved from an operator network by third parties via a network API {{network_api}} (e.g., 3GPP NEF).
+Network slices properties (e.g., throughput) can be retrieved from an operator network or configured by third parties via a network API {{network_api}} (e.g., 3GPP NEF).

 ## 3GPP UE Route Selection Policy {#ursp}